shantanugoel/dotfiles/readme.txt

-To update all submodules, run: git submodule foreach git pull origin master followed by git submodule update
+To update all submodules, run: git submodule update --init --recursive